Used alone or together with aspirin to help prevent stroke, heart attack, and other heart problems. This medicine is a blood thinner.

-- Make sure your doctor knows if you are also using etravirine (Intelence®), felbamate (Felbatol®), fluoxetine (Prozac®), or fluvoxamine (Luvox®).
-Tell your doctor if you are using medicine to treat a fungus infection (such as fluconazole, ketoconazole, voriconazole, Diflucan®, Nizoral®, or Vfend®), other blood thinners (such as ticlopidine, warfarin, Coumadin®, or Ticlid®), or a stomach medicine (such as cimetidine, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Nexium®, Prevacid®, Prilosec®, Protonix®, Tagamet®, or Zegerid®).
+- Make sure your doctor knows if you are also use etravirine (Intelence®), felbamate (Felbatol®), fluoxetine (Prozac®), or fluvoxamine (Luvox®).
+Tell your doctor if you are using medicine to treat a fungus infection (such as fluconazole, ketoconazole, voriconazole, Diflucan®, Nizoral®, or Vfend®), other blood thinners (such as ticlopidine, warfarin, Coumadin®, Jantoven®, or Ticlid®), or certain stomach medicines (such as cimetidine, Tagamet®).

-- Talk with your doctor before taking aspirin or any other type of pain or arthritis medicine such as diclofenac, etodolac, ibuprofen, indomethacin, naproxen, Advil®, Aleve®, Daypro®, Dolobid®, Feldene®, Indocin®, Motrin®, Naprosyn®, Orudis®, Relafen®, or Voltaren®.
+- Talk with your doctor before you take aspirin or any other pain or arthritis medicine, such as diclofenac, etodolac, ibuprofen, indomethacin, naproxen, Advil®, Aleve®, Daypro®, Dolobid®, Feldene®, Indocin®, Motrin®, Naprosyn®, Orudis®, Relafen®, or Voltaren®.
 Tell your doctor if you are also using fluvastatin (Lescol®), phenytoin (Dilantin®), tamoxifen (Nolvadex®), tolbutamide (Orinase®), or torsemide (Demadex®).

 Warnings While Using This Medicine

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine several days before having surgery or other procedures.
+- Make sure any doctor or dentist who treats you knows that you use this medicine.
+You may need to stop using this medicine at least 5 days before having surgery or other procedures (such as coronary stent procedure or dental surgery).
+Tell your doctor if you plan to have surgery or a dental procedure.
 Do not stop taking your medicine without your doctor's permission.